Want to Get People Excited About Your Machine Learning Project? Tell Them a Story

 People love talking about their successes, so you should be able to dig up some interesting and impressive examples from trade magazines, news sites, academic journals or even the blogs of companies and individual data scientists.

 That means extracting key details from each story, like the algorithm, software and analytics model used by the team; the types of benefits they derived; and the costs associated with the project.
-From here, you can identify patterns for success to replicate in your own projects.
+From here, you can identify patterns for success to replicate in your own projects, whether that be based on supervised learning or unsupervised learning.

 If you want all your stakeholders to be pleased with the outcome of your machine learning project, it’s absolutely vital to involve them in every step of the data science project life cycle.
 This includes the very early stages, as you figure out which datasets to use and in which direction to take the project.